 Diane and Carla have been known to come close to breaking out into one.
 One time, they even cat-hiss at each other!

 Celebrity Paradox: On the 1988 episode "To All the Girls I've Loved Before," the guys were talking about female celebrities they found attractive.
 Norm mentioned Jill Eikenberry of L.A.
-Law, which was on NBC at the time, and which raises questions about how that show exists in the Cheers universe, and, if the Cheers gang were to have turned on NBC on a Thursday night at 9 PM, what would they see.
+Law, which aired at 10 PM on Thursdays at the time, and which raises questions about how that show exists in the Cheers universe, and, if the Cheers gang were to have turned on NBC on a Thursday night at 9 PM, what would they see.

 Character Outlives Actor: Nicholas Colasanto died on February 12, 1985, while the third season of Cheers was still in production.
 Various references were made to Coach being away: in one episode he is off in Vermont taking a drivers' test, and in another he is at a family reunion.
 After Colasanto died, three episodes were shot without him, but finally, a Deleted Scene featuring Coach was used as The Teaser for the Season 3 finale.
 (Fans will notice that in the teaser, Carla's not pregnant.)
 Finally we learn that The Character Died with Him when Season 4 premiered and Woody Boyd arrived to replace Coach.

 Cliff Hanger: Used frequently in the "Diane" years and sparingly thereafter.

 Each of the first four seasons ends with a cliffhanger that has to do with Sam and Diane's relationship.
 The most extreme case is the 4th season finale, which consists of the last three episodes of that season.
 The first and second episodes have cliffhangers of their own, and the third one ends the season with a massive one: Sam makes a phone call to propose, but the episode ends before the recipient is revealed.